Regional 2 East Midlands: League table

+Green background is the promotion place.
+Pink background are the relegation places Updated: 26 June 2023 Source: "Regional 2 East Midlands".
+England Rugby.

 2021–22

 Participating teams and locations

 The teams competing in 2021-22 achieved their places in the league based on performances in 2019-20, the 'previous season' column in the table below refers to that season not 2020-21.